Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-AreaSearch's aggregation of latest postcode level ATO data for financial year 2023 shows Urraween had a median taxpayer income of $42,071 and an average income of $52,894.
-These figures are lower than the national averages of $53,146 and $66,593 in Rest of Qld respectively.
-Based on Wage Price Index growth of 9.91% since financial year 2023, estimated incomes as of September 2025 would be approximately $46,240 (median) and $58,136 (average).
-The 2021 Census data indicates household, family, and personal incomes in Urraween fall between the 5th and 6th percentiles nationally.
-In Urraween, 30.9% of individuals earn between $400 - $799, unlike metropolitan regions where the $1,500 - $2,999 category predominates at 31.7%.
+AreaSearch's aggregation of latest postcode level ATO data released for financial year 2023 shows Urraween had a median taxpayer income of $42,071 and an average of $52,894.
+Nationally, the averages were $53,146 and $66,593 in Regional Qld.
+By March 2026, estimates based on Wage Price Index growth project median income at approximately $46,850 and average at $58,903.
+The 2021 Census data places Urraween's household, family, and personal incomes between the 5th and 6th percentiles nationally.
+In Urraween, 30.9% of individuals earn between $400 - $799 (2,574 people), unlike metropolitan regions where the $1,500 - $2,999 band is predominant at 31.7%.
 Housing affordability pressures are severe in Urraween, with only 84.1% of income remaining, ranking at the 7th percentile nationally.

 Frequently Asked Questions - Income